pandulapeter/beagle/README.md

 * Create a base class for dialogs with proper 2D scrolling
 * Add a generic module for displaying a list of custom key-value pairs
 * Add a unique module that displays device / OS information
-* Add a unique module for taking a screenshot of the app
+* Add a unique button module for taking a screenshot of the app
 * Add support for dividers
 * Add screenshots and a more detailed description to this readme